dark516/TAS.K/writeups/picoMini by redpwn/Web - login.md

 ...
 And for the password to be correct, ```t.p``` needs to be:
 ```"cGljb0NURns1M3J2M3JfNTNydjNyXzUzcnYzcl81M3J2M3JfNTNydjNyfQ"```

 So, the flag is just base64 decode of line above.
-Thats the flag.

 ---